wll-hayat04/retail-demand-forecasting/README.md

 **An extreme R² helped identify a cleaning error.** One category initially had test R² of **−2211**.
 Investigation found two orders of **74,215** and **80,995** units, each cancelled within 30 minutes: cancellation rows had been dropped while the original purchases remained.
 Matching cancellations to their originating orders changed that category's measured test WAPE from **440.5% to 15.6%**.

+**TabFM: predictive performance and computational constraints.**
-**TabFM improved accuracy in the tested comparisons at substantial computational cost.** Google's zero-shot tabular foundation model had lower error in **15 of 20 paired comparisons** across five categories, without task-specific tuning.
-In this setup, it was **426× slower than Random Forest on CPU**, required approximately **6.6 GB** of weights, and its pretrained weights were restricted to non-commercial use.
+TabFM, Google's zero-shot tabular foundation model, achieved lower forecasting error in 15 of 20 paired comparisons across five categories, without task-specific tuning.

+Initial experiments were conducted locally on an Intel i5-1135G7 CPU.
+A TabFM call required approximately 536.7 seconds, compared with 0.87 seconds for Random Forest under the measured configuration.
+The full local evaluation could not be completed because loading the approximately 6.6 GB model weights exhausted the available Windows virtual memory.

+The full TabFM evaluation was therefore performed on Kaggle using an NVIDIA Tesla T4 GPU.
+GPU execution reduced the time per call to approximately 10.5 seconds, around 51 times faster than the local CPU measurement.

+The GPU experiments covered five product categories and 30 repeated splits, using 32 estimators.
+Their results were saved in `results/tabfm_comparison_raw.csv`, `results/tabfm_verdicts.csv`, and `results/tabfm_comparison_summary.csv`.

+These findings illustrate the trade-off between predictive accuracy, computational cost, and hardware requirements.
+The pretrained weights used in this project are also subject to non-commercial-use restrictions.

 **Performance remains category-dependent.** In the reference **X = 7, Y = 7** experiment, median test WAPE was **36.5%**, and test R² was positive in **20 of 54 categories**.
 For the remaining 34 categories, test R² was non-positive under this evaluation protocol.
 The dataset contains only one annual seasonal cycle, which limits the information available for learning rare seasonal events.